simonmichael/hledger/doc/FINANCE.md

 ## Funded projects

 We welcome proposals for new funded projects (as of 2025).
-Anyone can propose a project and a funding amount (in line with our current [funds](financerepo.md)), and if approved, do the work, and as deliverables are met, we pay you.
+Anyone can propose a project and a funding amount (in line with our current [funds](https://github.com/simonmichael/hledger_finance?tab=readme-ov-file#assets--liabilities-by-year)), and if approved, do the work, and as deliverables are met, we pay you.
-Each proposal begins as an issue, and gets the `funded-project` label once approved.
+Each proposal begins as an issue, which gets the `funded-project` label when approved.
 Here are the [funded projects](https://github.com/simonmichael/hledger/issues/?q=is%3Aissue%20state%3Aopen%20label%3Afunded-project).